timdream/rpi-tools/README.md

 ### Step 5: GitHub Gist

 This part is completely optional.
 I have a heartbeat script living on the gist that I wish the device to run every hour.
-This is the way to achieve it.
+This is the way to achieve it; it's documented in `gist.sh`.

 ### Step 6: The client

 On macOS I recommend [TunnelBlick](https://tunnelblick.net).
 On iOS there is [OpenVPN Connect](https://apps.apple.com/us/app/openvpn-connect/id590379981).
-Don't download software from unofficial source!
+Don't download software from unofficial source and always keep it up-to-date!

 ### Step 7: Verify

 Reboot the device.
 Once it come back, you should have

 1. Two OpenVPN daemon up and running.
-You can verify that with `sudo systemctl openvpn@server.service` and `sudo systemctl openvpn@server-udp.service`.
+You can verify that with `sudo systemctl status openvpn@server.service` and `sudo systemctl status openvpn@server-udp.service`.
-2. Verify that the system is read-only.
-You can verify that by running `remount` and see if it says `ro` instead of `rw`.
+2. The system filesystem should be read-only.
+You can verify that by running `remount` and see if it says `Current mount options: ro` instead of `rw`.

 Run `/etc/cron.hourly/vpn` on your own to trigger Dynamic DNS and UPnP update: `sudo /etc/cron.hourly/vpn`, after that you can verify that the external incomming connection works.
 The script saves its output at `/var/log/vpn.log`.